zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-testability-scenarios.md

         uint maxConcurrentFaults = 3;
         bool enableMoveReplicaFaults = true;

-        // Create FabricClient with connection & security information here.
+        // Create FabricClient with connection and security information here.
         FabricClient fabricClient = new FabricClient(clusterConnection);

-        // The Chaos Test Scenario should run at least 60 minutes or up until it fails.
+        // The chaos test scenario should run at least 60 minutes or until it fails.
         TimeSpan timeToRun = TimeSpan.FromMinutes(60);
         ChaosTestScenarioParameters scenarioParameters = new ChaosTestScenarioParameters(
           maxClusterStabilizationTimeout,